Edie Farwell, Co-Founder and Director

 Dominic is a convener, collaborator, and researcher who brings together diverse action teams to address pressing sustainability challenges.
 Dominic is facile with group processes and able to thrive within different cultures and sectors.
 He cares deeply about the Earth, the community of life, and future generations, and envisions a world that is just, sustainable, and peaceful.

 As Programs Manager at SLN, Dominic engages in strategic planning, program design, workshop convening and facilitation, curriculum development, writing, fundraising, and outreach for sustainability leadership development across sectors and generations.
-He helps increase connectivity and collaboration among the Fellows Network, especially through the co-facilitation of workshops and webinars, and supports the Young Leaders initiative.
-Before coming to SLN, Dominic worked as the Sustainability Institute‘s first Fellows Network Coordinator.
-He became a Donella Meadows Leadership Fellow in 2009-2010.
-Previously, he worked in Costa Rica and Sweden with Earth Charter International, where he connected and catalyzed a global sustainability network of students and young professionals in over 70 countries.
+Before coming to SLN, Dominic worked in Costa Rica and Sweden with Earth Charter International.

 Jay leads our efforts in the Art of Sustainability, stimulating exploration and creativity as essential approaches for achieving personal and professional goals, for creative problem solving and for better understanding and working with systems.